 The Cerro Blanco, Cerro Buenos Aires and Morros Blancos projects all lie along the early-Tertiary aged mineral belt of northern Chile often referred to as the Paleocene Belt.
 This mineral belt extends from at least southern Peru to central Chile - more than 1,500 kilometers - and is host to important porphyry copper deposits and mines such as Cerro Colorado and Spence (BHP and partners), Sierra Gorda (KGHM and partners), Lomas Bayas (Glencore) and Relincho (Teck and partners), in northern Chile.
-The segment south of Antofagasta is also characterized by historically important and currently producing copper and silver mines of both high-sulphidation and low-sulphidation type, such as the El Peñon-Fortuna district (Yamana Copper), Amancaya (Austral Copper), and the Inca de Oro district.
+The segment south of Antofagasta is also characterized by historically important and currently producing gold and silver mines of both high-sulphidation and low-sulphidation type, such as the El Peñon-Fortuna district (Yamana Gold), Amancaya (Austral Gold), and the Inca de Oro district.

-The three Lithocap projects all occur within a 100 km long segment of the belt dominated by copper and silver deposits and mines between El Peñon and Amancaya.
-Their geology is characterized by high-level, advanced argillic hydrothermal alteration zones commonly called "lithocaps", which may be related to concealed high-sulphidation and porphyry copper or copper-copper systems.
-Cerro Buenos Aires and Morros Blancos have extensive hydrothermal alteration zones with zoned geochemical patterns at surface.
+The three Lithocap projects all occur within a 100 km long segment of the belt dominated by gold and silver deposits and mines between El Peñon and Amancaya.
+Their geology is characterized by high-level, advanced argillic hydrothermal alteration zones commonly called "lithocaps", which may be related to concealed high-sulphidation and porphyry copper or copper-gold systems.
+Cerro Buenos Aires and Morros Blancos have extensive hydrothermal alteration zones with zoned geochemical patterns at surface, but also have significant post-mineral gravel-filled pampas.
 Cerro Blanco is a small, 1 x 2 Km hydrothermally altered outcrop surrounded by extensive post-mineral gravel-filled pampas.
-Cerro Buenos Aires also features a significant post-mineral gravel filled pampa.

 Historic magnetics coverage at both Cerro Buenos Aires and Cerro Blanco reveals several magnetic highs that might be related to porphyry copper centres.
 Minor and peripheral drilling support the currently understood exploration upside for these Lithocap projects.
 All the projects require (further) geophysical surveying as well as detailed geological mapping, amongst other exploration activities, in order to fully understand the best targets.
-Geological mapping of the Cerro Buenos Aires project has been completed as of the date of this MD&A. The Company announced on April 14, 2021 that it had signed a Letter of Intent with Austral Copper Ltd. ("Austral" - TSX-V: AGLD / ASX: AGD), whereby Austral will be granted an option to acquire up to an 80% joint venture interest in the Cerro Blanco and Morros Blancos properties (see "Subsequent Events" notes above).
+Geological mapping of the entire Cerro Buenos Aires project and geophysical surveying of the northern portion of the Cerro Buenos Aires project has been completed as of the date of this MD&A, with an initial drill test campaign underway.
+The Company also signed definitive documentation with Austral, whereby Austral will be granted an option to acquire up to an 80% joint venture interest in the Cerro Blanco and Morros Blancos properties (see "Subsequent Events" notes above).